tj/lingo/Readme.md

 # Lingo

  Lingo is a linguistics module, currently providing inflection and some string transformations.
-Eventually I would like to extend it's capabilities and add additional languages.
+Eventually I would like to extend its capabilities and add additional languages.

 ## Installation